-No-stretch ropes, like the Fuse 70' Wakeboard Tow Rope, are constructed using Dyneema, which is very strong and has almost no stretch.
+No-stretch ropes are constructed using Dyneema, which is very strong and has almost no stretch.
 They stretch less than half a percent when under a normal load.
-The Fuse and Maxim feature braided polyethylene outer jackets with Dyneema cores.
+The Maxim 75' Wakeboard Tow Rope features a braided polyethylene outer jacket with a Dyneema core.

 Most kneeboard handles have a wider grip than water ski handles.
 Kneeboard handles commonly have grips that are 13-15" wide, and ski handles are generally 11-12" wide.
 The increased grip width makes it easier to perform tricks requiring the handle to be passed behind the rider’s back.
 Kneeboard handles include neoprene foam that keeps the handle floating.

 There are two basic grips, the palms-down grip and the baseball bat grip.
 For the palms-down grip the hands facing downward while holding the ski rope.
 For the Baseball Bat grip, kneeboarders hold the handle just like a baseball bat.